Chelsea vs. Wigan Athletic – 9 May 2010.

 I caught Frank’s emphatic stab on film and the resultant celebrations.
 This was wonderful wonderful stuff.
 The texts started to fly in.

 The Bridge was then bouncing like never before…whole sections of stands were joining in…it resembled a sight akin to a bouncing Mexican wave.
 Heady stuff indeed.

 The rest of the half seemed a blur, but we were well aware that Drogba was sulking.
 I had to remind myself that he was our Player Of The Year.
 I wasn’t impressed.
-At the half-time break, I couldn’t help but think that there was still an air of uncertainty amongst my fellow fans.
+At the half-time break, I couldn’t help but think that there was still an air of uncertainty among my fellow fans.

 Two-nil up, Wigan down to ten men and we’re still not convinced.